nealbarshes/nealbarshes.github.io/PAD/index.md

 | foot ulcer in area supplied by single angiosome: heel, dorsal foot  |
 | anticipated Lisfranc amputation, rotational flap, or free flap reconstruction  |

+### Infrainguinal endovascular interventions

+In the clinic, consider: (1) indication; (2) bilateral femoral pulses, ipsilat. popliteal and pedal pulses; (3) bedside vein mapping.
+Plan for pre- and post-admission if eGFR<60mL/min: NS@0.5mL/kg/hr, vitamin C 500mg BID, acetylcysteine 600mg PO BID.

+In planning the case, consider: (1) indication/wound location & relevant angiosome(s); (2) antiplatelets/anticoagulants; (3) baseline eGFR; (4) pulse exam & vein mapping (from clinic note); (5) previous imaging (if it exists).

+Procedure in basic steps: Bentson (NB & NH) or stiff angled GlideWire (JC) to get 5Fr sheath in; Contra/Omni to the aorta.
+JC: aortogram.
+Up-and-over: floppy Glidewire (NB & NH) or stiff Glidewire.
+JC & NH: start at femoral head.
+NB: try to get floppy Glidewire to popliteal.
+If successful, place a 135cm Quickcross for the angiogram.

+Ultimately, seven DSA runs for extremity of interest: (a) femoral at 15 degrees ipsiAO, 5/s for 5mL; (b) AP thigh, 5x5; (c) popliteal at 20 ipsiAO, 5x5; (d & e) upper and lower calf w tib-fib separated, 5x5-10; (e) CC foot shot magnifiedx1, 4x12; (f) lateral foot shot magnified x1, 4x12.
+Power injector with aforementioned volumes/rates (NB) vs. hand injections: 2-6mL except for foot shot (JC & NH).

+If intervention: long Amplatz wire (NB) or stiff Glidewire (NH & JC) through Quickcross + 45cm 6Fr (if SFA/pop) or 55/70cm 5Fr (if tibial).
+Cross, shoot DSA, PTA, consider stent.

+After the case: bedrest x six hours.
+Obs. again if needed for hydration, renal protection.
+Discharge without outpatient narcotics (Tylenol only), Plavix bolus if intervention.
+Consider cilostazol otherwise.

+### Infrainguinal Bypasses

+In the clinic before the operation, consider: vein mapping (NOT done in vascular lab) if not already done during previous hospital stay.
+Pre-admitted is discouraged, regardless of eGFR/creatinine.

+Before the case, consider: (1) indication; (2) hemoglobin; (3) eGFR; (4) planned conduit, (5) baseline anti platelet / anticoagulation meds.
+I will mark vein course using ultrasound BEFORE the patient gets to the room.

+On the field: 4-0 silk ties; 7-0 Prolene. magnet pad, Ioban x3.
+Supine, left arm tucked (unless arm vein harvest) drape above the umbilicus; isolation bag if tibial/pedal target, stockinette otherwise.
+If foot wound: gets prep’ed with chlorhexidine.

+Do a full five-minute hand scrub.

+Five steps: 1) vein harvest; 2&3) distal & proximal exposures; 4) tunneling + anastomoses; 5) “clean closure” (change gown and gloves, use clean instruments); interrupted 2-0 Vicryl (NO running closure); 4-0 monocryl for skin.

+Post-op: to SICU overnight.
+NS @ ~0.5mL/kg/hr x12 hours.
+Start prophylactic anticoagulation (see “elements”) and multimodal pain regimen.
+Clear liquids.
+Labs and full breakfast for AM.
+Write text orders for out of bed to cardiac chair in AM, to not manipulate leg wrap, and to keep overhead lights on and curtains open during daytime hours (7A-9PM).
+Ignore SICU template orders that don't apply (ex. extubation parameters).
+Orders for AM chemistry & hemoglobin; add baseline brain naturetic peptide (BNP) if known CHF.

+POD#1: Out of bed to cardiac chair by 9AM.
+Foley out, wean any O2.
+Transfer to 5E/5B in afternoon.
+Saline lock IV.
+Consider Lasix.
+PT consult.
+Don’t order labs.

+POD#2: Out or bed.
+Remove and replace leg wrap (ok to give patient break for a few hours).
+Tell patient to make plans to get home day 4.
+Order AM hematocrit +/- repeat BNP.
+BMP only if ESRD.

+POD#3: Start Eliquis is spliced vein and HAS-BLED < or =3, cilostazol if single segment vein.
+Start Plavix if PTFE.
+Discharge with 30 tabs tramadol OR 20 tabs Tylenol #3.